A1ice-Z/RealStore/shopping_website/README.md

 ## Running the project

 To run the project, you need to have Node 22 installed.
+Then navigate to the folder `shopping_website`.

-When installed, you need to install some npm components.
+Now you need to install some npm components.

-To do so, run the following commands in a terminal inside the root folder:
+To do so, run the following commands in a terminal while inside the folder:

 - `npm install`
 - `npm install react-icons`
 - `npm install @tanstack/react-query`

-Now run `npm run main` in order to run the project
+Now run `npm run dev` in order to run the project